Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

+The experiment has been performed for a singleton policy profile (i.e., $|\BB|=1$) related to the second-order stochastic dominance risk averse measure.
+Appendix C in the Supplementary file provides a detailed description of the data in the nominal distribution and the ambiguity sets that have been generated for different versions of each of the three instances considered in the experiment.
+The appendix further provides an account of additional details retrieved from the solutions.

-The experiment reported in this section was conducted on a Debian GNU/Linux 12 Work Station, ES-2670 v2 processors (20 physical cores, 40 logical processors, using up to 20 threads), 2.50 Ghz and 128Gb RAM.
-The Cplex (v22.1.1) Concert Technology library has been used, embedded in a C/C++ experimental code, for solving the decomposition submodels as well as for the straightforward solving of the full models; the defaut parameters are used unless explicity mentioned.
-Additionally, a comparative study is realized between the straightforward using of the state-of-the-art solvers Cplex and Gurobi (v11.0.3).
-Given the problem-solving difficulty, the solver optimization is interrupted when reaching the wall time limit that has been imposed, 43200 seconds (12h).
+\textbf{Computational settings}.
+The experiment reported was conducted on a Debian GNU/Linux 12 Work Station, with ES-2670 v2 processors (20 physical cores, 40 logical processors, using up to 20 threads), at 2.50 Ghz and with 128 GB of RAM.
+The CPLEX (v22.1.1) Concert Technology library and Gurobi (v13.0.1) were used, embedded in a C/C++ experimental code, for solving the decomposition submodels as well as the straightforward solving of the full models; the default parameters were used unless explicity mentioned.

-Based on the scheme presented in Section \ref{sec:aset} the procedure for ambiguity set generation is detailed for the instances in the experiment.
-The statistical manipulation of the data along this section has been carried out using the open source R statistical software, see \cite{r}.

-Taking into account the stochasticity of the second stage parameters that define the operations in the problem, they are classified in two groups with a predictably different and independent behaviour.
-The first group is composed of the commodity volume $H_{mn}^\omega$ to be consolidated in the CD entity from origin node $m$ to destination node $n$; the Normal, Weibull, Gamma and Lognormal distributions, say $q=1,2,3,4$, are considered to generate the different perturbations.
-The second group is composed of the capacity disruption fraction of the strip and stack doors $D_i^\omega$ and $D_j^\omega$, respectively, where the uniform distribution is considered.
-Notice that the inbound volume to entering the CD entity and the outbound volume to exiting from, say $S_m^\omega$ and $R_n^\omega$, respectively, are directly obtained from $H_{mn}^\omega$, see Appendix A in the supplementary file.
-Additionally, the commodity handling and transportation cost $G_{minj}^\omega$ is also obtained from that $H$-parameter.

-The appendices C, D and E, also in the supplementary file, show the results of the ambiguity set generation that is proposed as well as some other relevant results of the experiment.
-On the other hand, the main ND statistics as well as the original data are available from the authors under reasonable request.